-- A) Cytoplasmic actin from rabbit (PDB: 1J6Z) with subdomains represented in different colors.
-Of note are the nucleotide-binding cleft where ATP is typically bound and the target-binding cleft which is important for the binding of several known actin-binding proteins. - B) AlphaFolded actin model of the most divergent eukaryotic actin currently known, the actin from Giardia (AlphaFold Database: AF-P51775-F1).
-Subdomains of the protein colored as in A. The overall structure is quite similar. - C) AlphaFolded actin model of the Archaeon Candidatus Lokiarchaeota (AlphaFold Database: AF-AOA532TFF0-F1).
+(A) Cytoplasmic actin from rabbit (PDB: 1J6Z) with subdomains represented in different colors.
+Of note are the nucleotide-binding cleft where ATP is typically bound and the target-binding cleft which is important for the binding of several known actin-binding proteins.

+(B) AlphaFolded actin model of the most divergent eukaryotic actin currently known, the actin from Giardia (AlphaFold Database: AF-P51775-F1).
+Subdomains of the protein colored as in A. The overall structure is quite similar.

-Subdomains of the protein colored as in A. The overall structure is quite similar. - D) AlphaFolded actin model of the bacterial actin-like protein, MreB (AlphaFold Database: AF-P0A9X4-F1).
+(C) AlphaFolded actin model of the Archaeon Candidatus Lokiarchaeota (AlphaFold Database: AF-A0A532TFF0-F1).
+Subdomains of the protein colored as in A. The overall structure is quite similar.

+(D) AlphaFolded actin model of the bacterial actin-like protein, MreB (AlphaFold Database: AF-P0A9X4-F1).
 Subdomains of the protein are colored as in A. Despite the evolutionary distance and lack of sequence identity, the overall structure is still quite similar.

-- E) Structural similarity represented by -1log transformed E-values obtained from FoldSeek for each candidate actin. - F) Bivariate analysis of -1log-transformed E-values, showing structural similarity and the global percent identity.
+(E) Structural similarity represented by -1\log transformed E-values obtained from FoldSeek for each candidate actin.

+(F) Bivariate analysis of -1\log-transformed E-values, showing structural similarity and the global percent identity.
+Colors of the dots correspond to the length of the proteins in amino acids.